-- 5. The proposed digital access service would rely on framework provisions to be established by the International Bureau after consultations including the convening of an ad hoc Working Group.
-It is envisaged that the framework provisions would need to cover at least the following key features: - (a) the establishment and operation of the service by the International Bureau; - (b) procedures for placing priority documents in a digital library for the purposes of the service, either obtained from the issuing Patent Office or submitted by the applicant, or for obtaining access to priority documents available from other digital libraries that are recognized for the purposes of the service; - (c) recognition by participating Patent Offices of priority documents that are accessible under the service; - (d) an appropriate authentication mechanism to ensure the confidentiality of unpublished priority documents, such that access would be given to Offices only with the applicant's authorization (for example, by use of a unique access code assigned to each priority document stored for the purposes of the service); it must be remembered that priority documents are usually unpublished at the time when a copy is required by the Office with which a later application claiming priority has been filed; - (e) agreements between the International Bureau and Patent Offices wishing to participate in the service, as either an Office issuing priority documents ("Office of first filing") or an Office entitled and wishing to access priority documents under the service ("Office of second filing"), or in both capacities, in which the Office would declare that it applies the framework provisions. - 6.
-The service would rely for its operation on an agreed understanding of the Assemblies concerning certification of priority documents that was adopted in 2004 (paragraph 15, below, of the present document, and Annex II, Part E).
-Hence, it would be for the Office of first filing to decide what sort of certification it would use in the provision of the original priority documents that are uploaded into the service.
-The framework provisions would provide for Offices of second filing participating in the new service to accept simple copies of those documents accessed via the service, in accordance with the framework provisions.
+5. The digital access service will rely on framework provisions to be established by the International Bureau in accordance with the recommendations of the Working Group.
+It is envisaged that the framework provisions would need to cover at least the following key features:

+(a) the establishment and operation of the service by the International Bureau;

+(b) procedures for placing priority documents in a digital library for the purposes of the service, either obtained from the issuing Patent Office or submitted by the applicant, or for obtaining access to priority documents available from other digital libraries that are recognized for the purposes of the service;

+(c) recognition by participating Patent Offices of priority documents that are accessible under the service;

+(d) an appropriate authentication mechanism to ensure the confidentiality of unpublished priority documents, such that access would be given to Offices only with the applicant's authorization (for example, by use of a unique access code assigned to each priority document stored for the purposes of the service); it must be remembered that priority documents are usually unpublished at the time when a copy is required by the Office with which a later application claiming priority has been filed;

+(e) agreements between the International Bureau and Patent Offices wishing to participate in the service, as either an Office issuing priority documents ("Office of first filing") or an Office entitled and wishing to access priority documents under the service ("Office of second filing"), or in both capacities, in which the Office would declare that it applies the framework provisions.

+6. It is envisaged that the service will rely for its operation on an agreed understanding of the Assemblies concerning certification of priority documents that was adopted in 2004 (paragraph 15, below, of the present document, and Part E of the Annex).
+Hence, it would be for the Office of first filing to decide what sort of certification it would use in the provision of the original priority documents that are made available via the service.
+The framework provisions would provide for Offices of second filing participating in the service to accept simple copies of those documents accessed via the service, in accordance with the framework provisions.
 Such acceptance of simple copies of certified priority documents is, of course, already an established feature of the procedures under the PCT (paragraph 16, below, of the present document).

-- 7. While the service would in general operate on the basis of priority documents submitted and accessed in electronic form, it would also be available to Offices which are not in a position to handle documents in electronic form.
+7. While the service would in general operate on the basis of priority documents submitted and accessed in electronic form, it would also be available to Offices which are not in a position to handle documents in electronic form.
 Priority documents submitted in paper form would be scanned by the International Bureau for uploading into the digital library.
-Moreover, access in the form of paper copies provided by the International Bureau would be available to Offices needing limited numbers of priority documents if their systems do not enable electronic access. - 8.
-The possible features of the service are illustrated in more detail in the draft framework provisions set out in Annex I and in the following diagram.
-Final details of the system as implemented are likely, however, to differ from those illustrated, depending on the results of the proposed consultation with the Working Group.
+Moreover, access in the form of paper copies provided by the International Bureau would be available to Offices needing limited numbers of priority documents if their systems do not enable electronic access.

+8. The possible features of the service are illustrated in more detail in the draft framework provisions set out in document WIPO/DAS/PD/WG/1/3 and in the following diagram.
+Final details of the system are likely, however, to differ from those illustrated, depending on the results of the deliberations of the Working Group.